AkatsukiJS/opacity-project-front-end/README.md

 #### `yarn lint:fix`

-> Check and fix code conforms to linting rules (standard)
+> Check and fix code in accordance with linting rules (standard)

 #### `yarn prettier`